Everything You Want to Know About Metrc

 Welcome to Our Home Base for All Things Metrc

-Metrc is a software application that serves as a reporting tool to track cannabis production and products from ‘seed to sale’ in the legalized cannabis industry.
+Metrc is a software application that serves as a reporting tool to track cannabis production and products from ‘seed to sale’ in the legalized cannabis industry for commercial growers.
 Metrc has been selected by a large number of states to facilitate cannabis compliance data reporting, although each state has slightly different reporting requirements based on their unique regulations.

 Metrc stands for Marijuana Enforcement Tracking Reporting & Compliance.
 According to Franwell, the makers of Metrc, Metrc intends to create safety and transparency for consumers in the cannabis industry.
 But transparency and safety are good for operators as well, even if complying can be a pain.

 Metrc collects data on cannabis material via unique identifier numbers (UIDs) on growing plants and the resulting packages of cannabis products.
 As they change hands in the supply chain, each transfer is recorded.
 The point is to be able to easily retrace the steps – traceability.

 What ‘Track and Trace’ really means, is that the state wants a record of your plant’s lives from start to finish.
 Think about it like this: if a cannabis product, like a vape concentrate, makes someone very ill, a recall will have to be performed.
 Without a system like this in place, there would be no way to identify where the remaining product in question exist.

 What is Metrc interested in tracking, beyond each plant?
 In simple terms, it’s the activities, growth phases and plant movements – whether it’s to a different room, into waste, or onto an extraction lab or retail store.

 Cannabis plants, in all of their growth phases, are tracked with tags that include:

 - plant identification number (along with a scannable barcode)